DrewEaster/octodubstep/README.md

 octodubstep
 ===========

-Octodubstep is a typesafe configuration property management framework for the JVM
+Octodubstep is a declarative, type safe configuration property management framework for the JVM